feldera/feldera/sql-to-dbsp-compiler/doc/sql/float.rst

 An operation with a ``NaN`` input yields ``NaN``.
 The only exception is when the operation's output does not depend on the ``NaN`` value: an example is ``NaN`` raised to the zero power yields one.

+In sorting order ``NaN`` is considered greater than all other values.